 - "This course helped me be able to plan and get organized."

 - "It gave me lots of good, common sense knowledge for future farming."

 - "Awesome series."

-- 2012 Winter Workshop graduates Hannah and Will were featured in June 2012 in the Hastings Tribune and the Grand Island Independent.
+- 2012 Winter Workshop graduates Hannah and Will were featured in June 2012 in The Grand Island Independent.

 - Jamie Yoachim, 2012 Winter Workshop graduate, was featured with her husband Jon by the National Young Farmer's Coalition.

 - Efrain Hernandez (and family), 2010 graduates of Growing Farmers Training Program, were featured in a documentary on Nebraska's Hispanic farming community.

 - The Banner-Press Lincoln Journal Star and NewsNetNebraska have both featured Kirstin and Yola from Fox Run Farms, who attended the 2010 Growing Farmers workshops.

 Please contact Kirstin at 402-474-9802 or email@example.com for more information.

 Watch our videos on YouTube on hoeing, sharpening hoes, planting and more!